MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     :::image type="Azure Monitor SCOM Managed Instance Overview" source="media/create-operations-manager-managed-instance/scom-mi-overview.png" alt-text="Screenshot that shows options on the overview page for Azure Monitor SCOM Managed Instance.":::

-    Select **SCOM managed instance**.
+    Select **Create SCOM managed instance**.
 1. The **Prerequisites to create SCOM managed instance** page opens.
 Download the script and run it on a domain-joined machine to validate the prerequisites.
     :::image type="Script download" source="media/create-operations-manager-managed-instance/script-download-inline.png" alt-text="Screenshot that shows the button for downloading a script." lightbox="media/create-operations-manager-managed-instance/script-download-expanded.png":::
 1. Under **Basics**, do the following:
     1. **Project details**:
         1. **Subscription**: Select the Azure subscription in which you want to place the SCOM managed instance.
         1. **Resource group**: Select the resource group in which you want to place the SCOM managed instance.
-If you don't have a resource group, select **Create new** to create a new resource group, and then place the instance in it.
+If you don't have a resource group, select **Create new** to create a new resource group, and then place the instance.
 We recommend that you have a new resource group exclusively for Azure Monitor SCOM Managed Instance.

         :::image type="Project details" source="media/create-operations-manager-managed-instance/project-details.png" alt-text="Screenshot that shows project details for creating a SCOM managed instance.":::